Travel Basics – 2025 Austrian Grand Prix

 Start planning your trip to the 2025 Austrian Grand Prix at the Red Bull Ring.
 Advice for F1 fans about visas, language and money

-The Republic of Austria (Republik Österreich), which has a population of close to 9 million, is a landlocked, mountainous country in central Europe bordered by eight countries, notably Germany, Italy and Hungary.
+The Republic of Austria (Republik Österreich), which has a population of about 9 million, is a landlocked, mountainous country in central Europe bordered by eight countries, notably Germany, Italy and Hungary.
 The capital is the beautiful, historic city of Vienna and the official language is German.
-Austria is one of the thirteen richest countries in the world, with a per capita GDP just over $50,000 USD.

 Austria Travel: Need to Know

-• Visas: Austria is a member of the Schengen zone, which is made up of 29 European countries with a common visa policy and no internal borders.
-Citizens of most Western nations are granted visa-free entry to the Schengen zone for up to 90 days
+• Visas: Austria is a member of the Schengen Area, which is made up of 29 European countries with a common visa policy and no internal borders.
+Citizens of most Western nations are granted visa-free entry to the Schengen zone for up to 90 days.
+Some nationalities require a Schengen Visa.

 • Timezone: Austria observes Central European Summer Time (CEST) in July when the Grand Prix is held, this is equivalent to GMT +1 hour (or UTC + 2 hours)